 When we launched the RBC Blue Water Project in 2007, we decided to support two broad areas: watershed protection and access to clean drinking water.
 We felt that by casting such a wide net, we could get to know the fullest range of people and organizations working to protect water; fast track critical funding to a variety of national, regional and community-based projects around the world; and learn as much as we could about water.
 At the same time, we also wanted to help raise awareness about water issues.

 In 2011 - 12, we commissioned the Monitor Institute to evaluate the social and environmental impacts of the RBC Blue Water Project to date.
 Monitor surveyed a cross-section of about 20 per cent of our grant recipients and developed a small subset of metrics that were common across most of the initiatives we funded.
 Monitor found that:

 One of our goals with the RBC Blue Water Project is to help create capacity in the charitable water sector.
 RBC has a reputation for integrity and due diligence in our grant-making processes, and over the years, many charitable organizations have told us that RBC funding is often considered a de facto "seal of approval," allowing them to attract additional funding from other donors more easily.
 The Monitor study revealed that more than 80 organizations in North America were able to leverage their RBC Blue Water Project grants to acquire more than $4.7 million in additional funding, an average of $50,000 per organization.

 Need support for a charitable initiative that protects water in our growing towns and cities?
-Apply for an RBC Blue Water Project grant in late 2013.
+Apply for an RBC Blue Water Project grant.